The meteoric rise of World Cup winner Fernandez

 However, French journalist Julien Laurens believes the midfielder could eventually become a "game-changer" for Chelsea.

 "I still think he can't quite be a game-changer on his own yet, he needs someone besides him," he added.
-"At Benfica he is best in a double-pivot.
+"At Benfica he is best in a double pivot.
 Enzo is more of a number eight, box-to-box.

 "Maybe him on his own might not make that much difference for Chelsea, but if you have the right players around him he could be an amazing signing.
 If you have that sort of money why not go for it?"